 Republic of South Sudan Travel Warning

 The government of South Sudan has limited capacity to deter crime or provide security to travelers, particularly outside of Juba.
-In addition to instability related to the current civil conflict, the risk of violent crime is high in Juba.
-The U.S. Embassy in Juba has imposed a curfew from 9:00 p.m. to 6:00 a.m. in an effort to ensure the safety of its personnel.
-In addition to the curfew, the Embassy has implemented other measures to protect U.S. government personnel living and working in South Sudan.
-These include requiring personnel to travel in armored government vehicles at all times and to obtain advance permission for any travel outside of Juba.
+In addition to instability related to the current armed conflict, the risk of violent crime is high in Juba.
+The U.S. Embassy in Juba has imposed a curfew from 10:00 p.m. to 6:00 a.m. and has implemented other measures to protect U.S. government personnel living and working in South Sudan.
+These include requiring personnel to travel in armored government vehicles and coordinating with the host government for travel outside of Juba.
 Due to security concerns, spouses and family members of U.S. government personnel are not permitted to reside in South Sudan.
 U.S. citizens should consider those restrictions and take measures to mitigate exposure to violent crime and other threats.
 U.S. citizens currently working on humanitarian relief or development efforts in Juba, or elsewhere in South Sudan, should closely follow the security policies and procedures of the sponsoring organization.

 The Department of State urges those U.S. citizens who decide to travel to or remain in South Sudan despite this Travel Warning to provide their current contact information and next-of-kin information through the Smart Traveler Enrollment Program (STEP).